comal21/Terraform-Essentials/README.md

   ami = "<***AMI_ID OF THE EC2 Instance to be IMPORTED***>" instance_type = "<***INSTANCE TYPE***>"
   tags = {
-    name = "<TAGS if ANY / New Tags can be added as well>" }
+    Name = "<TAGS if ANY / New Tags can be added as well>" }
 }
 ```